 - Load: Loading the data onto a new destination

-Enterprise data warehouses streamline the reporting and BI processes of businesses.
+EDWs streamline the reporting and BI processes of businesses.
 Instead of processing transactions, a data warehouse works like a relational database and performs querying and analysis.
 The main difference between transactional databases and data warehouses is that transactional databases don’t result in analytics, while analytics is efficiently performed in the data warehouse.
-In short, transactional databases and data warehouses are similar with the exception of the analytical aspect.
+In short, transactional databases and data warehouses are similar except for the analytical aspect.

-A data warehouse typically includes historical transactional data.
+A data warehouse model typically includes historical transactional data.
 However, it can contain data from other sources as well.
-It distinguishes analytical capacity from transaction capacity and allows companies to amalgamate data from numerous sources.
+It distinguishes analytical capacity from transactional capacity, allowing companies to collect data from numerous sources.
 This way, it assists in:

-- Evaluating the data to better understand and enhance the corporate operations
+- Evaluating the data to better understand and enhance corporate operations

 Characteristics of Data Warehouse Design

 The following are the main characteristics of data warehousing design, development, and best practices:

 A data warehouse design uses a particular theme.
 It provides information concerning a subject rather than a business’s operations.
 These themes can be related to sales, advertising, marketing, and more.